Jbrochan/Jbrochan/README.md

 <p align="center">Hi, my name is HyeongchanJo I'm student of Ajou Univ.
-<br>I study development and like accept new thing that I don't know.
+<br>I study development and like accepting new thing that I don't know.
 <br>Plus, I like bodybuilding and powerlifting.</p>
 <br>
 <br>